-HRSA estimates approximately \$300,000 to be available annually to fund one recipient.
+HRSA estimates approximately \$2,000,000 to be available annually to fund one recipient.
 The actual amount available will not be determined until enactment of the final FY 2020 federal appropriation.
-You may apply for a ceiling amount of up to \$300,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
-The FY 2020 President's Budget does not request funding for this program.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
+You may apply for a ceiling amount of up to \$2,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
 The period of performance is September 1, 2020 through August 31, 2025 (5 years).
-Funding beyond the first year is subject to the availability of appropriated funds for the MCH Pregnancy-Related Care Research Network Program (PRC-RN) in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
+Funding beyond the first year is subject to the availability of appropriated funds for the Research Network in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.